nos/create-nos-dapp/README.md

 ## Installation

 First, we need to install the [npm package](https://www.npmjs.com/package/@nosplatform/create-nos-dapp).
-This will make the `nos-create-dapp` command available in your command prompt.
+This will make the `create-nos-dapp` command available in your command prompt.
 You can install the npm package by executing one of the following commands

 ```
 # Using yarn
-yarn add global @nosplatform/nos-create-dapp
+yarn add global @nosplatform/create-nos-dapp

 # Using npm
-npm i -g @nosplatform/nos-create-dapp
+npm i -g @nosplatform/create-nos-dapp
 ```

 ---